 Have a great weekend, everyone!

-PE days for year 4 will be on Tuesdays, Wednesdays and Fridays
+PE days for year 4 will be on Tuesdays and Wednesdays.

 Please bring in library books on a Friday